opalmedapps/opal-rms/README.md

 * `memcached` for storing the sessions in-memory
 * `crunz` for running a cron daemon

-> :warning: **Note:**  Weight PDF reports are generated using [Highcharts Export Server](https://gitlab.com/opalmedapps/highcharts-export-server) container.
-Make sure the `highcharts-server` container is up and running.
-If not, follow the README instructions described in the [repository]([Highcharts Export Server](https://gitlab.com/opalmedapps/highcharts-export-server)) to start the container.
-Also, make sure `HIGHCHARTS_URL` and `HIGHCHARTS_PORT` environment variables are set in the `.env` file.

 The ORMS app is built with a custom image (defined in `Dockerfile`).